Nandini13june/hi-chat/README.md

 # whatsapp_clone
-i have created a clone of whatsapp
+i have created a clone of a chatting app